NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Wiring It Up

 We have our nice provider and component so lets use them.
-Replace main.jsx with the following code
+Replace App.jsx with the following code

 ```js
 import React from "react";